 This tasty pork dish can be used in stir-fry dishes, served with noodles, or used as a stuffing for pork buns.
-Food colouring gives it the red colouring common to barbequed pork purchased in Chinatown.
+Food coloring gives it the red coloring common to barbequed pork purchased in Chinatown.

-Beef and bell peppers are cooked with a savoury black bean sauce in this Cantonese home-cooked dish.
+Beef and bell peppers are cooked with a savory black bean sauce in this Cantonese home-cooked dish.

 Stir-fries are one of the most common and popular types of dishes in Chinese cuisine and beef with broccoli is one of the most popular stir-fry recipes.
 Not only can you find this dish in Chinese restaurants in the West but Chinese people also love this dish.